pradip221/bgp-route-monitor/README.md

 ### Send SNS notification when a new VPC route is propagated into the mccz-tgw-route-table

-- mccz_tgw_vpc_routes_upsert - Lambda function to retrieve the VPC propagated routes of the mccz-tgw-route-table and write them into DynamoDB
+- mccz_tgw_new_vpc_routes_notification - Lambda function to retrieve the VPC propagated routes of the mccz-tgw-route-table, compare them with the same in DynamoDB and raises a notification for all new routes identified, while syncing DynamoDB entries with the previous route records.
-- McczVpcRoutes - DynamoDB tables for Prod & nonProd entries of the VPC propagated routes
+- McczVpcRoutesTable - DynamoDB tables for Prod & nonProd entries of the VPC propagated routes
-- mccz_tgw_new_vpc_route_notification - Lambda function which is inovked by the dynamodb stream and sends SNS notification for any new VPC propagated route entry

 ## Repo Structure
 - src - Code for the Lambda function